Pursuing Your Workers’ Compensation Claim Lawsuit

-In workers' compensation cases, it usually takes three and one-half to four months to get a hearing.
-Our firm understands the hearing process and Colorado court system well and will work to help you obtain a resolution as quickly as possible.
+In workers’ compensation cases, it usually takes 3 1/2 to four months to get a hearing.
+Our firm understands the hearing process and the Colorado court system well and will work to help you obtain a resolution as quickly as possible.
 To learn more about the hearing process, see:

 As you browse the information on our site, you are welcome to contact us at any time to ask questions and arrange a free consultation about your case.
 Our attorneys handle all cases on a contingency fee or percentage fee basis, meaning you owe us money only if we recover benefits for you.